storybook-community/.github/profile/README.md

 All contributors must abide by the [Contributor Covenant code of conduct](https://www.contributor-covenant.org/) and refrain from engaging in any form of hateful conduct.

+To read more about contributing, check out our [contribution guidelines](https://github.com/storybook-community/.github/profile/CONTRIBUTE.md).

 ### Disclaimers

 This group is made of volunteers and is not directly controlled by Chromatic.
 Opinions and statements made by group members are strictly personal.

+If you wish to report inappropriate conduct from a member of this community, please read our [safety procedures](https://github.com/storybook-community/.github/profile/SAFETY.md).